-Red Cross Refugees: The Red Cross in Paradiso provides support to young (teenage) refugees from places such as Syria, Iraq, Eritrea, and Afghanistan as they make a new start in Switzerland.
+Red Cross Refugees: The Red Cross in Paradiso provides support to young refugees (children and teenagers) from places such as Syria, Iraq, Eritrea, and Afghanistan as they make a new start in Switzerland.
 TASIS students plan and participate in after-school activities twice a month on Wednesdays with teenage refugees and asylum seekers residing in Lugano.
-All participants should speak some Italian.

 OTAF: OTAF supports people with differing degrees of physical and mental disabilities.
 Students will interact and socialize one-on-one with three guests, who will be visiting the TASIS campus twice a month on Wednesdays.
-All participants should speak Italian.

-Gram Vikas India is an NGO that has been working with the rural people of Odisha, India, for nearly 40 years.
+Gram Vikas is an NGO that has been working with the rural people of Odisha, India, for nearly 40 years.
 Students learn about the regions of India and research educational opportunities for students in the areas Gram Vikas serves.
 The group spends eight days in India working with Gram Vikas during February Academic Travel.
 They focus on “expanding horizons through research, service, and experience.”